sdiehl/mdbook-include-rs/README.md

 2. The `Displayable` trait definition
 3. The implementation of `Displayable` for `User`
 4. And finally, the body of the `display_profile` method
+5. All other code in the file will remain, but each line will begin with `#`.
+This will allow it to remain runnable in mdBook.

 The dependencies will be included in the order you list them, with the main function's body appearing last.